dhprlabs/javascript/OOP/notes.md

 ### Why OOP ?

-- Code was getting messier
+- Code was getting messy
-- Spagetti code
+- Spaghetti code
 - So, to structure the code OOP was used

 ### Objects